CodesOfRishi/smartcd/README.md

   **Syntax:** `cd .`

+- Often when you're deeply embedded within directories, you may want to be able to search and traverse with respect to a particular directory.
+For example, many users may often feel the need of searching and traversing within their `$HOME` directory irrespective of what their current working directory is.
+SmartCd will use `$HOME` as its default base directory.

+  **Syntax:** `cd (-b | --base) [string ...]`

 - By default `smartcd` can remember the last 50 unique visited directory locations, where you can Fuzzy search and automatically traverse to the selected one.

   **Syntax:** `cd -- [string ...]`

   <img src="https://i.imgur.com/UqfGpLw.gif">

 - If the provided argument is not in your `$CDPATH`, then `smartcd` will present you with a list of all the *sub-directories* that matched the argument, where you can Fuzzy search & directly traverse to the selected path.

   **Syntax:** `cd [string ...]`

   <img src="https://i.imgur.com/xVDkHD7.gif">

 - `smartcd` can also search *parent-directories* based on the argument string provided.
 It will list all parent directories that matched the argument string, where you can fuzzy search and automatically traverse to the selected path.

   **Syntax:** `cd .. [string ...]`

   <img src="https://i.imgur.com/rgkVR6v.gif">

 - You can pipe options, (with or without) arguments and as well as multiple directory paths stored in a file to `smartcd`.

   **NOTE**: Since v3.2.0, you can also use `cd` with options & arguments along with piping, simultaneously.
   For example,

   ```bash
    echo ri \!git \'lua | cd -- \'color
    cat $HOME/_testing/rough/dir_paths.txt | cd "bin 'dot"
   ```

   <img src="https://i.imgur.com/gy3LPnq.gif">

 ### Other Features